10-3-pursuit/nyc-open-data-hackathon/readme.md

 ## Prizes

-- **Winner Takes All**: Prizes will be awarded to the winning team, which will be determined by an independent panel, not the hackathon instructors.
+- **Winner Takes All**: Prizes will be awarded to the winning team, which will be determined by an independent panel of judges who will review your presentations on video.
+Winners will not be chosen by the hackathon instructors.

 ## Judging Criteria